CodeEditApp/CodeEdit/README.md

 ## Mission

-It is our commitment to keep CodeEdit open source, free forever, and supported by the community.
+It is our commitment to keep CodeEdit open source and free forever, supported by the community.

 ![github-equation](https://user-images.githubusercontent.com/806104/194004377-4b7e12a1-e3b1-409f-ba63-d7c6d2c53a1d.png)

-Our aim is to maintain a lightweight experience similar to TextEdit while being able to scale up to a more feature-rich experience comparable to Xcode as projects demands increase.
+Our goal is to maintain a lightweight experience, similar to TextEdit, while being able to scale up to a more feature-rich experience, comparable to Xcode, as necessary.

-We strive to develop an app that aligns seamlessly with Apple's human interface guidelines and development patterns, ensuring it looks and feels like a application developed by Apple themselves which includes a meticulous attention to detail.
+We strive to remain true Apple's human interface guidelines and development patterns, ensuring CodeEdit looks and feels like an application developed by Apple themselves, which includes a meticulous attention to detail.

 ## Community

 Join our growing community on [Discord](https://discord.gg/vChUXVf9Em) and [GitHub Discussions](https://github.com/orgs/CodeEditApp/discussions) where we discuss and collaborate on all things CodeEdit.
 Don't be shy, jump right in and be part of the discussion!

+We also hold a weekly meetup on Discord every Saturday at 3pm UTC.
+Join [here](https://discord.gg/AY7DUgZgms).

 ## Contributing